World Cup 2026 pages

 Storylines

-- The winner meets France or Morocco in a Dallas semi-final on 14 July.
+- Spain meet France — 2-0 winners over Morocco — in a Dallas semi-final on 14 July; Belgium exit in the quarter-finals.

 The coaches